zotonic/zotonic/doc/ref/tags/tag_extends.rst

 Inherit markup from another template.

-.. note:: A template that extends another template contains only the extends tag and :ref:`tag-block` tags.
+.. note:: A template that extends another template contains only the extends tag and template :ref:`tag-block` tags.

 Signal that this template extends another template.
 The extends tag must be the first tag in a template that inherits from another